cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/211_Methods.md

 The `Point` structure above defines a mutating `moveByX` method, which moves a `Point` instance by a certain amount.
 Instead of returning a new point, this method actually modifies the point on which it is called.
 The `mutating` keyword is added to its definition to enable it to modify its properties.

-Note that you cannot call a mutating method on a constant of structure type, because its properties cannot be changed, even if they are variable properties, as described in [Stored Properties of Constant Structure Instances]:
+Note that you cannot call a mutating method on a constant of structure type, because its properties cannot be changed, even if they are variable properties, as described in [Stored Properties of Constant Structure Instances](210_Properties.html#stored-properties-of-constant-structure-instances "Stored Properties of Constant Structure Instances"):

 ```swfit
 let fixedPoint = Point(x: 3.0, y: 3.0)